 |Day 10||Change a cycle frame: strip a bike to its bare frame and then rebuild and adjust.|

-Each topic will be assessed as we go along.
-On successful completion of all sections, you will be awarded a City & Guilds Level 2 Certificate in Cycle Mechanics (3902-28).
+Each topic is assessed during the training.
+On successful completion you will be awarded a City and Guilds Level 2 Certificate in Cycle Mechanics (3902-28).

 Course dates and costs

 Cost: £1,000 – with £200 to pay on booking